salexzee/Easify/README.md

 ***ifFalse***

-Runs a provided function if the comparison returns false
+Runs a provided function if the comparison returns false.

 ```javascript
 e.ifFalse(1 > 2, function(){return '1 is actually less than 2'});